 Go through and decide on each item.

-After doing this, go through them individually (only touch the item once) and decide whether you should keep, Donate, or Trash them.
+After doing this, review them individually (only touch the item once) and decide whether to keep, Donate, or Trash them.
 This process should be quick.
-Just hold the item for 2 seconds and make a decision and then place it in Keep, Donate, or Trash pile.
+Hold the item for 2 seconds, decide, and then place it in the Keep, Donate, or Trash pile.
 No mulling over each piece of clothing, saying things like, "Well, I wore it (blank) years ago."
 "It's expensive."
 "Does it still fit?".

 If you have an issue with "does it still fit," make a pile called "try on" items.
 Do this later after the first run decision process.
 When you do try them on, look at yourself in the mirror.
-Does your back look as good as you thought when you first got the item?
-We very rarely watch our backs in outfits, so this is an excellent indicator of whether it looks good or not.
+Does your back look as good as you thought when you got the item?
+We rarely watch our backs in outfits, so this is an excellent indicator of whether they look good or not.

 Bag up the damaged items and get them out of the room.

-Now that you have gone through the items let's get rid of the things.
+Now that you have gone through the items let's get rid of them.
 Bag up the pile of clothes and bring them to your nearby charity.
 Here is my charitable donation page, which includes many websites for charities and links to find a great location near you.

 With the clothes that are left, divide them into categories.